 All are welcome and no one will be turned away.
 To ensure plentiful food is available for our dinners, please sign up before Thursday at 12:00 pm.
 All meals are under the kosher supervision of the KVH Vaad of Boston.
 No meal plan is required, just sign-up!

 Please contact Rabbi Elie Lehmann at firstname.lastname@example.org with any questions or concerns.

 Spirituality and Prayer

 We have many opportunities throughout the week for students and community members to grow spiritually with community.
 Everyone is welcome and please come as you are.

 Our tefillah (prayer) services are open to everyone!
 Orthodox, Conservative and Reform services are held simultaneously on Friday nights at 6pm.
 All services are filled with energy and singing, and held on the fourth floor of Hillel.
-Every week, concurrent with our services, many students gather for Big Questions conversations where space is made for everyone’s voice.
+On weeks where we have Friday Night Lights, concurrent with our services, many students gather for Big Questions conversations where space is made for everyone’s voice.
 These conversations are led by peers, staff and special guests.

 Not sure which service you’d like to attend?
 Learn more about BU Hillel’s religious communities below.

 The Reform Community at BU is affiliated with the Union for Reform Judaism.
 We hold services for Shabbat and holidays, along with social justice events, and times to just hang out and get to know each other!